hecomi/uREPL/README.md

 }
 ```

-- If you omit argument types, they become `System.Object`.
+- If types are omitted, they become `System.Object`.
-- If types given, arguments are automatically converted into them, and output an error if failed.
+- If types are given, arguments are automatically converted into them, and output an error if it failed.
 - You cannot use overload.
 - At most 3 arguments now.